 KNOXVILLE, Tenn.
-(WATE) — Nourish Knoxville’s Double Up Food Bucks program enters its third season of providing free match funding for SNAP and P-EBT users to purchase healthy, local produce across East Tennessee.
+(WATE) — Nourish Knoxville’s Double Up Food Bucks program provides free match funding for SNAP and P-EBT users to purchase healthy, local produce across East Tennessee.

 Double Up Food Bucks is a SNAP-doubling program offered at farmers’ markets and grocers across the country.